 Now the bubbles are no longer having their own room for the day/week they remain in, how do the school plan to clean down each room, so the desks and chairs after each class swaps over?

 The desks are cleaned periodically throughout the school day by 3 full time cleaners working onsite, students have anti-bacterial wipes they are free to use at any point to wipe down their own desk if they are still concerned.
-All students have been told this by SLT today 3.9.2020
+All students have been informed by SLT today 3.9.2020

 How are the school going to police mask wearing, and how do they protect those exempt from masks from ridicule from others?

-Everyone is wearing a mask so he will not stand out in any way.
+Everyone is wearing a mask so they will not stand out in any way.
 Understandably, other children may feel uncomfortable if a student is not wearing a mask because they are genuinely fearful for their safety too.
-Students would only be wearing the mask in-between period 1-2 and 3-4 which is 10 additional minutes maximum when moving around the site.

-The original plan meant if someone in that classroom/bubble showed symptoms they could isolate those 30.
+The original plan meant if someone in that classroom/bubble showed symptoms they could isolate those 30 students.

 The original plan did not segregate the bubbles any lower that the whole year group as they were always intended to be together at break and lunchtime.
 This is a misinterpretation of the information.